htc502/writings/writings.md

  That __is set to__ change
  It was like a __lightning bolt__, It changed my life..
  The chief __was off on__ one of hsi crazy ideas.
- She has just given birth to their daughter and was on __maternity leave__.
+ She has just given birth to Their daughter and was on __maternity leave__.
  __Inheriting__ one copy of APOE4 __raises__ a person's __risk__ of developing the disease __fourfold__.
  The handful of labs .... did so __in the face of__ indifference from .... , and without the resources needed to validate experimental findings with larger studies.
  This __neglect__ of such a strong lead has __puzzled__ some outside the Alzheimer field.